 When I became a Christian in 1971 my music buying continued.
 With the discovery of Jesus Music my buying and collecting expanded.
 One of my record shop haunts moved a few blocks down the street and turned into something other than just a record shop.
 But in that same block was a Christian book store that sold a lot of music.
 It was managed by a Pentecostal lady named "Sister" Donna.
 Donna realized that many people were looking for Jesus Music but were unable to find it.
 She worked hard at stocking possibly the best selection of Jesus Music in Dallas TX in the early 70s.

 As time progressed forward the music buying landscape changed.
 Two large chains came into the area.
 One was LP Good Buy.
 The other was Peaches.
 LP Good Buy was only in the Dallas market for a very short time.
 Peaches survived and the locations were mostly bought by another record shop chain.
+Going to Peaches was always an experience.
+I remember buying the first two Seawind albums there along with the Alpha Band album "Spark In The Dark."
+The selection was massive and going there was always fun.

 Peaches use to carry crates where you could store albums.
 They had smaller ones to store 45 rpms in.
 When my wife and I got married 18 years ago I still had my crates.
 I had them stacked on top of each other.
 She was always afraid they would fall over.
 I eventually got rid of them.